MicrosoftDocs/sysinternals/sysinternals/index.md

 ### What's New (November 11, 2025)

 - [ZoomIt v9.20](~/downloads/zoomit.md)
-This update to ZoomIt adds capability to save captured video as animated GIF.
+This update to ZoomIt, a screen magnification and annotation tool, can now save screen recordings as either MP4 or GIF.

 ### What's New (October 13, 2025)